paroi-tech/direct-vuex/README.md

 export default mod1
 const mod1ActionContext = (context: any) => moduleActionContext(context, mod1)
-const mod1GetterContext = (state: any, getters: any, rootState: any, rootGetters: any) => moduleGetterContext(state, getters, rootState, rootGetters, system)
+const mod1GetterContext = (...args: any[]) => moduleGetterContext(...args, mod1)
 ```

-It works because `mod1ActionContext` is not executed at the same time it is declared.
-It is executed when an action is executed, ie. after all the store and modules are already initialized.
+It works because `mod1ActionContext` (or `mod1GetterContext`) is not executed at the same time it is declared.
+It is executed when an action (or a getter) is executed, ie. after all the store and modules are already initialized.

 I suggest to disable the linter rule with a comment at the top of the source file.